Resilience Conference 2025 | Full Agenda

 In this conversation, Mikołaj Firlej will share how mission drives Expeditions’ investment thesis, what the team has learned from reviewing hundreds of defence tech startups, and why they’ve already backed many of the companies shaping NATO’s future.
 Expect candid insights on what makes a great defence startup, how investors assess deal flow, and which countries are getting procurement and innovation right.
 For founders and policymakers alike, this is a rare window into how capital is being mobilised to strengthen Europe’s security.

-Mikołaj Firlej, Founder and Managing Partner, Expeditions
+- Mikołaj Firlej, Co-founder and General Partner, Expeditions

 11:25 - 11:50